-For the relief of migraine-headaches, backache, dental pain, neuralgia and period pains as well as rheumatic or muscular pain.
+For the relief of migraine-headaches, backache, dental pain, neuralgia and period pains as well as rheumatic or muscular pains, and pain of non-serious arthritic conditions.

 Ibuprofen relieves pain and reduces inflammation and temperature as well as relieving headaches and other types of pain.
 It also relieves cold and flu symptoms.